 - 1. "I will lead her out into the wilderness and speak to her heart."
 These words, from the Prophet Hosea, are the words that have welled up within me, as I read the story of the covenant with Noah.
 The wilderness is where it all happens, the place where God speaks to one's heart.
 "It does not consist in doing anything, nor in trying to become somebody.
 It is a sharing in the solitude of God."
 (The Wound of Love, A Carthusian Miscellany).
 Wilderness is the English word for eremitical, hermit, - the place where God tests me, speaks to my heart and calls me to follow closely.
 The wilderness is not the place to feed my ego, or to become more closed in on myself.
 This would be easier.
 No - the wilderness is where I will be reduced to truth and only truth.
 Am I brave enough to take time in the wilderness?
 Is the Spirit driving me to the wilderness?
 Will I be able to resist the temptation to satisfy my bodily hunger by seeking security in magic rather than in God; to jump off the pinnacle of the temple in order to make a name for myself; to fall down and worship Satan in order to receive in exchange absolute power over the nations of the world.
 These are the three temptations explained by Fr.
 Thomas Keating: security, esteem and power.
 (The Mystery of Christ). - 2.
 I am responding to the words: "...which is not the washing off of physical dirt, but a pledge made to God from a good conscience..."
 Each of us will have an understanding of just what is a good conscience.
 I understand it as living in truth, as explained by Jesus in Luke 6:27-38.
 This contains some of the hardest teaching of Jesus: "Love your enemies, do good to those who hate you.
 Bless those who curse you.
 Pray for those who abuse you.
 To those who strike you on the right cheek, offer the other also; and from those who take away your possessions, don't ask for them again.
 And as you wish that others would do to you, do the same to them.
 Judge not.
 Condemn not.
 Forgive and you will be forgiven.
 Give and it will be given unto you."
 Living like this or even striving to live like this is the quest of a lifetime.
 Lent is a good chance to keep in practice. - 3.
 Which of the temptations confronts me the most?
 I would answer truthfully: the need for security.
-In the present pandemic, there isn't much security.
-Will a vaccine soon be released?
-Will it stop the virus?
-What's in the vaccine?
-What are the effects of the vaccine?
+There is so much insecurity in our world today; so many are confronted by violence and war; all of us are affected by the ravages of climate change with wild storms, floods, fires, cyclones destroying homes, property and wildlife; now we have cost of living pressures causing many families to wonder how they will pay the mortgage and put food on the table for their children.
 I believe that once I confront my insecurity, I will be in a place to trust in God.
 The words "trust in God", can be just that, three words which we say so easily.
 When I mean them, I am being faithful to the Covenant which God made with me at my Baptism.